AnkitShukla-arch/data_pipeline_project/readme.md

 ---

+📌 Problem Statement

+Modern enterprises struggle with scalable data ingestion, transformation, monitoring, and querying.
+This project demonstrates an end-to-end automated ML pipeline that:

+Ingests raw data.

+Cleans & preprocesses it.

+Trains & monitors ML models.

+Stores data in a warehouse (AWS/BigQuery-ready).

+Enables natural language querying with LlamaIndex.

+---

 ## 📖 Overview
 > **<Llama_data_pipeline>** is a futuristic, scalable, and resilient **data pipeline & monitoring system**.
 It ingests data from multiple sources, processes it in real-time, and delivers insights via interactive dashboards — with built-in **AI-powered anomaly detection**.